Matroid Secretary via Labeling Schemes: Introduction

-\paragraph{Impossibility Results.} Babaioff, Immorlica, Kempe and Kleinberg~\cite{mat-sec} showed that the greedy-improving algorithm alone cannot be constant-competitive for graphic matroids.
-Then, Bahrani, Beyhaghi, Singla and Weinberg~\cite{BahraniBSW21} generalized this result, showing that this is also the case for a bigger class of greedy-like algorithms and for algorithms that partition the ground set without looking at the weights, and then work on each part separately.
-Recently, Abdolazimi, Karlin, Klein, and Oveis Gharan \cite{matroid-partition} showed that algorithms based on the $\alpha$-partition property cannot be constant-competitive for the full binary matroid, even if the partition obtained can depend on the initial set of sampled elements.
+{\it Impossibility Results.} Babaioff et al.~\cite{mat-sec} showed that the greedy-improving algorithm alone cannot be constant-competitive for graphic matroids.
+Then, Bahrani et al.~\cite{BahraniBSW21} generalized this result, showing that this is also the case for a bigger class of greedy-like algorithms and for algorithms that partition the ground set without looking at the weights, and then work on each part separately.
+Recently, Abdolazimi et al.~\cite{matroid-partition} showed that algorithms based on the $\alpha$-partition property cannot be constant-competitive for the full binary matroid, even if the partition obtained can depend on the initial set of sampled elements.